 Sticky Terms, by Hess Sakal (2007).
 A list of terms used to describe plural systems and the people in them, and the benefits and drawbacks of each of them.

-Divisions in Plurality, 1.0, by Kerry Dawkins (2007).
+Divisions in Plurality, 1.0, by Jack Dawkins (2007).
 An explanation of toxic dynamics in the plural community in 2007.
 Still up here for historical reasons.

 Sniglets!, by Hess Sakal (2008).
 Descriptions of how some non-plural people can express stereotypes against multiples.

-You Just Want to Be Special!, by Kerry Dawkins (2009).
-A criticism of the idea that systems are just ‘trying to be special’, rather than just trying to exist.
+You Just Want to Be Special!, by Jack Dawkins (2009).
+A criticism of the idea that systems are just trying to be special, rather than just trying to exist.

-Divisions in Plurality, 2.0, by Kerry Dawkins (2009).
+Divisions in Plurality, 2.0, by Jack Dawkins (2009).
 An update to the original ‘Divisions in Plurality’.

 The REAL ONE?!, by Hess Sakal (2011).
 A criticism of the idea that every system must have a ‘real’/’original’/’hosting’ member in order to be valid.